 Facebook ads have detailed targeting options such as interests, job titles, education, and location.
 Ads can be set up as a still image or video with catchy headlines, text and a call-to-action button, which is a great way to grab somebody’s attention and bring them to a job site.

 TikTok ads are a great way to target candidates for entry-level positions or to showcase a more humanized look into a portfolio company’s culture.
-The platform allows users to select the campaign objective they want to achieve, and it will optimize the campaign for brand awareness or conversions.
+The platform allows users to select the campaign objective they want to achieve.
+Next, it will optimize the campaign for brand awareness or conversions.
 One of the unique capabilities is that companies can target viewers based on their recent engagement in specific content categories.

-The greatest benefit of running an ad on any of these platforms is the ability to track ad performance.
+Finally, the greatest benefit of running an ad on any of these platforms is the ability to track ad performance.
 When running ads to generate candidate leads, tracking is essential to know where they are coming from and how to alter ads to reach the right ones.

 We’ve just skimmed the surface of tips to increase social media recruitment strategies for your recruitment strategies.
 Contact us to learn how we can help you strengthen your portco’s recruitment efforts!